Introduction

 The above screenshots probably look familiar to you, but what is often overlooked is the Data Flow Task properties themselves.
 An important distinction is that the data flow task properties apply to the entire data flow while you can have multiple OLE DB Destinations that can be independently configured inside a single data flow.

-If you are having trouble finding these values, from the control flow right-click on your Data Flow Task and select properties.
+If you are having trouble finding these values, from the control flow, right-click on your Data Flow Task and select properties.

 For the first test, I executed the package using all defaults with the following result: